Skip to main content

 What is Modeling Definition Language (MDL)?

-• catalog: You can define a new catalog name to abstract the original catalog.
+• catalog: A logical catalog name that abstracts the original catalog.

-• schema: You can define a new schema name to abstract the original schema.
+• schema: A logical schema name that abstracts the original schema.

 {